Flg Off C R Williams DFC

 Second wave.
 Crashed on outward flight.

-Charles Rowland Williams was born on 19 March 1909 in Hughenden, a small settlement in inland Queensland, some 250 miles west of the city of Townsville.
-He was the middle child of the three surviving children of sheep station manager Horace Williams and his wife Catherine.
-Australian country districts did not have elementary schools in those days so Williams was tutored at home without any other formal education until he went to Townsville Grammar School as a boarder at the age of 12.
+Charles Rowland Williams was born on 19 March 1909 in Townsville, Queensland.
+He was the middle child of the three surviving children of sheep station manager Horace Williams and his wife Hedwige or Helene (she used both names).
+His mother seems to have decided to travel to Townsville in order to have the baby.
+At the time of his birth the family lived in Winton, but then lived at a series of other sheep stations before moving to Telemon, a station near Hughenden, when he was 10 years old.
+This was a small settlement in inland Queensland, some 250 miles west of Townsville.
+Australian country districts did not have elementary schools in those days so Williams was tutored at home until he went to Townsville Grammar School as a boarder at the age of 12.

 Leaving school at 16, he went home to work on the station his father managed.
-He also became a skilled mechanic and took up building wireless sets as a hobby.
-The great crash of the early 1930s led to his father losing his job, so the family bought their own farm which they had to work hard to build up.
+He also became a skilled mechanic and took up building wireless sets and photography as hobbies.
+The great crash of the early 1930s led to his father losing his job so, as part of a syndicate, the family bought their own station which they had to work hard to build up.

-In February 1941, some 17 months later, Williams began his training.
+In February 1941, some seventeen months later, Williams began his training.
 He was posted to Sydney, and then on to a training school in rural New South Wales.
-At almost 32, he was deemed too old for pilot training and was mustered as a wireless operator/air gunner.
-On qualification, he was commissioned, one of the about ten per cent of each class who received this distinction.
+By then almost 32, he was mustered as a wireless operator/air gunner.
+After training, he was commissioned and then posted to England.

-Meanwhile, in England, Williams was caught in a training bottleneck, and it took several more months of waiting and training before he would be posted to an operational squadron.
-During this time his war experience began very suddenly, when his training unit was required to send several Hampdens on the first Thousand Bomber Raid, on Cologne on 30 May 1942.
+Caught in a training bottleneck, Williams remained at Bournemouth until being assigned to No 1 Signals School at Cranwell in the middle of February, and then to 14 OTU at Cottesmore in the first week of April.
+However, his operational experience began very suddenly, when the unit was required to send several Hampdens on the first Thousand Bomber Raid, on Cologne on 30 May 1942.
 He was also sent on the later raids on Essen and Bremen.

 By September, he was ready for operations and had arrived at 61 Squadron at Syerston, as wireless operator in a Lancaster crew skippered by Flg Off Brian Frow, an experienced pilot, who went on to survive the war and rise to the rank of Air Commodore.
 Their first operation was a raid on Munich and they flew on seven more before Frow finished his tour.

-By December he was in a crew led by a New Zealander, Flt Sgt Ian Woodward, another pilot who lived through the war.
-Philip Burgess joined this crew as navigator in January 1943.
-By March 1943, most of the crew had completed their tour, but Williams had only done 28 trips as he had missed a few operations back in January through illness.
-He was keen to finish his tour, but he also wanted to get back to Australia, which would probably mean he would need to do a second.
-If he went on the normal six month inter-tour break that would only delay things.
-He also had broken off his engagement with a nurse back in Australia, as he had become involved with another woman in Nottingham, and he was keen to bring her back home so that they could get married.
+In December, Frow was replaced by a New Zealander, Flt Sgt Ian Woodward, another pilot who also survived the war.
+Philip Burgess would also join this crew in early 1943.
+By March 1943, Woodward had completed his tour, but Williams had to do one more as he had missed a couple of operations back in January through illness.
+He flew on a trip to Berlin, and his CO signed off his logbook as tour complete.
+He wanted to return to Australia, as his father was seriously ill, which would probably mean he would need to do a second tour.
+If he went on the normal six-month inter-tour break that would only delay things.

 He wrote to his family about his decision: